fenxi-technology/sensor-registry/README.md

 # ETCD Store and browser

-This Repo also contains the ETCD-Browser and Store container where you can visualize your etcd store at http://localhost:8080
+This Repo also contains the ETCD-Browser and Store container where you can visualize your etcd store at http://localhost:49502
+ETCD Port: 49501
+ETCD-BROWSER Port: 49502

 ## How to Use:
 1. Start Containers: